 Walt Disney on creating an amusement park: “We believed in our idea – a family park where parents and children could have fun – together.”

 Overview: Paradise Pier celebrates the lure of the Pacific Coast, which has welcomed countless visitors to its sandy shores.
 The pier pays tribute to the classic amusement parks that populated the California coast from the beginning of the 20th century through the 1940s.
 Paradise Pier features vintage-style rides and games, as well as many Victorian-inspired shops and restaurants and is located at Disney California Adventure Park.
+In summer 2018, Paradise Pier will become Pixar Pier and Paradise Park.

 - The Little Mermaid ~ Ariel’s Undersea Adventure